 - All services will be documented with the records and documentation available to the patient.

 - The patient will be actively involved in all treatment decisions.

-Good oral health is important for your overall health and wellness.
-Maintain or improve your own oral hygiene practices.
-Call your dentist if you have concerns.
-If you need or want a virtual visit and your dentist does not offer it, ask for a referral to one who does.
-Or, search online for telehealth dental services.
+To summarize, good oral health is important for your overall health and wellness.
+Maintain or improve your oral hygiene practices.
+Although, because of the pandemic we have delayed our dental appointments, and is still affecting us.
+However, you should now call your dentist for your concerns.
+Lastly, if you want a virtual visit, ask for a referral to one who does or search online for telehealth dental services.